zhangzq71/Arduino-FOC/docs/code/sensors/encoder.md

   ...
   }
 ```
 The same procedure can be done for pins `A` and `B` if your application makes you run out of the hardware interrupt pins.
-Software interrupts are very powerful and produce very comparable results to the hardware interrupts, but in general they tend to have a bit worse performance. `index` pin produces an interrupt once per rotation, therefore it is not critical, so software or hardware interrupt doesn't change too much in terms of performance.
+Software interrupts are very powerful and produce comparable results to the hardware interrupts especially if you have no other choice. `index` pin produces an interrupt once per rotation, therefore it is not critical, so software or hardware interrupt doesn't change too much in terms of performance.

-To explore better the encoder algorithm an example is provided `encoder_example.ino`.
+To explore better the difference in the encoder functions with both hardware and software interrupt approach please check the examples `encoder_example.ino` and `encoder_software_interrupts_example.ino`.

-#### Arduino software pin change interrupt
+### Software pin change interrupt
-If you are not able to access your pins `2` and `3` of your Arduino UNO or if you want to use more than none encoder you will have to use the software interrupt approach.
+If you are not able to access your pins `2` and `3` of your Arduino UNO or if you want to use more than one encoder you will have to use the software interrupt approach.
 I suggest using the [PciManager library](https://github.com/prampec/arduino-pcimanager).

 The steps of using this library in code are very similar to [hardware interrupt](#arduino-hardware-external-interrupt).